 - Implementing the goals of the Virginia Space Grant Consortium and the National Aeronautics and Space Administration (NASA).

 - Space Technology Mission - Rapidly develops, demonstrates, and infuses revolutionary, high-payoff technologies through transparent, collaborative partnerships, expanding the boundaries of the aerospace enterprise.

 - Aeronautics Research - Enable a safer, more secure, efficient, and environmentally friendly air transportation system.

 - Human Exploration & Operations - NASA space operations related to human exploration in and beyond low Earth orbit.

 - Science - Advancing Earth System Science to meet the challenges of climate and environmental change

 - Must be a U.S. citizen

-- Must be currently enrolled full-time in a Virginia Community College and have completed at least one semester of coursework (minimum of 12 credit hours) at time of application
+- Must be currently enrolled at least 8 hours in a Virginia Community College and have completed at least one semester of coursework (minimum of 9 credit hours) at time of application

 - Must be majoring in a STEM program of study

 - Must have a grade point average of at least 3.0 on a 4.0 scale

 - Must expect to graduate by May, 2016 or later